nnonickreal/open-qore/README.md

   <!-- <br> -->
   <!-- <img src=".github/open-qore-logo.png" width="50" alt="open-qore logo">  -->
 </h1>
-<p>⚠️ flashing instructions are restricted while there is a pending response regarding a discovered security vulnerability!!!</p>

 an open-source toolkit to patch, modify, and enhance the firmware of soundcore q-series headphones, with future support for other models planned.